 In addition, vegetation clearing would not occur during the nesting season (PDF BIO-6).
+Should it be necessary to perform construction activities during the general nesting season (February 15 to August 31), then pre-construction nest surveys would first be conducted up to a distance of 100 and 500 feet, respectively, from the transmission line centerline and the substation site (PDF BIO-6).
 Therefore, through the implementation of PDF BIO-6 and PDF BIO-7, impacts on most of the burrowing owl habitat at the substation property and along the routes for the telecommunications lines and subtransmission line loop-in would be avoided, with the exception of the burrow found within 150 feet of the existing 115 kV Valley-Auld-Pauba subtransmission line.
 These PDFs are generally consistent with the California Burrowing Owl Consortium Protocol with respect to minimization of any impacts on nesting burrowing owls.
 However, PDF BIO-7 does not provide compensation for loss of potential active burrowing habitat that may occur and which would represent a significant impact.
 Implementation of MM BIO-5 and MM BIO-6 would reduce this potential impact to less than significant.
 MM BIO-6 describes compensatory measures, as well as provides guidance on consultation with CDFG if avoidance measures for the owl cannot be maintained.